Dollywood Express: Gold Rush Junction

 In 1966, Robbins renamed the attraction Gold Rush Junction and a western-style "shootout" was added at the midway point in the ride, allowing the locomotive to stop and "cool its heels".
 In 1970 the Cleveland Browns football team bought the attraction, but the locomotive and cars retained their colors and text.

 Silver Dollar City Tennessee

 In 1976, Jack and Pete Herschend bought Gold Rush Junction, renaming it Silver Dollar City Tennessee, making it a sister park to its Branson, Missouri attraction Silver Dollar City.
 The ride was renamed again.
 This time, instead of a minor text change, #192 was given a complete new look.
 She was painted black instead of Tweetsie green.
-She was also fitted with balloon stacks to give her a more western look.
+It was also fitted with balloon stacks to give it a more western look.
 In 1977, the ride acquired 3 new locomotives from the WP&YR, #70, #71 and #72.

 Dollywood

 In 1986, Dolly Parton became part owner of the property, and the park was renamed Dollywood.
 The train ride itself was renamed to Dollywood Express.
 After the 2004 operating season, the park removed the balloon stacks, which were proving to be unpopular and gave the locomotives a new coat of paint.
 Since the removal of the balloon stacks, the locomotive's paint schemes have been constantly changing.